 Australian diabetes rates have more than doubled since 1990.
-There are now over 1 million Australians diagnosed with the condition – and because it often goes undiagnosed, health experts say the actual number of cases may be much higher.
+There are now 1.2 million Australians diagnosed with the condition – and because it often goes undiagnosed, health experts say the actual number of cases may be much higher.

 The increase in diabetes levels is largely due to rising obesity rates.
 Two thirds of Australians are now classified as overweight or obese, which is a key risk factor in the development of type 2 diabetes.